garden-io/garden/docs/tutorials/remote-k8s/create-cluster/README.md

 * [GCP](./gcp.md)
 * [Azure](./azure.md)

-Let us know on [our Discord community](https://discord.gg/FrmhuUjFs6) if you'd like guides for more providers.
+Let us know on [Garden Discussions](https://github.com/garden-io/garden/discussions) if you'd like guides for more providers.

 Note that there are multiple ways to create Kubernetes clusters (e.g. point-and-click, Terraform, Pulumi, etc) and feel free to pick whatever approach you're most comfortable with.